Joomla! Module for SuperSaaS Appointment Scheduling

 - For Joomla 1.5 enter "http://cdn.supersaas.net/plugins/mod_supersaas_old.zip"

-Set the "Enabled" button to "Yes", set the "Access Level" to "Registered" and fill out the "Parameters" section:
+- For Joomla 1.5+ set the "Enabled" button to "Yes", set the "Access Level" to "Registered", and in the "Menu Assignment" section select the page(s) where to display the module.

 - SuperSaaS account name.
 This is name of your account (not your e-mail address)